 PASS stands for:

 - P: Pull out the safety pin.
-There is a small pin on the device that will let you discharge the extinguisher.
-You need to pull it out to break the tamper seal before moving on to the next step.
+A small pin on the device will let you discharge the extinguisher.
+You must pull it out to break the tamper seal before moving on to the next step.
 Do not pull it until you aim the fire extinguisher correctly.

 - A: Aim at the base.
 You have to aim at the base of the fire because it’s the source of the burning.
 Aiming anywhere else will not be as successful.
 This is where oxygen adds to the temperature and adds fuel, causing the flames.

 - S: Squeeze the handle of the extinguisher that the pin was removed from.
 This will release the extinguishing agent.
-Squeeze it slowly and evenly so that it works as effectively as possible.
+Squeeze handle slowly and evenly so that it works as effectively as possible.

 - S: Sweeping motion.
 Sweep the extinguisher hose from side to side as you squeeze.
 Keep it pointed at the base of the fire the entire time you sweep until it’s safely extinguished.
 Cover all of the areas it may spread to as you sweep.